delivervaluedaily/manifesto/README.md

 Do not refactor or address "tech debt" without a clear idea of how it will lead to value, and merge and release such investment changes daily, just as you would any other.
 And of course, if something repeatedly doesn't lead to value, you should consider not doing it.

+## But... does this risk reducing quality?

+- 🎩 Maintain quality by changing less

+No!
+This is not about cutting corners, this is about choosing the _smallest_ pieces of work that you can complete each day at the quality level you decide is appropriate in order to provide value.

+## But...
+I won't be able to keep up by delivering every day

+- 🐌 Maintain velocity by aiming to do less

+Do not set out to complete features as asked for each day - this is impossible.
+Instead, set out to complete small parts of them, and don't be afraid of shrinking things even further as each day progresses.

 ## But... we work in sprints and I can't change that?

 - 🫵🏻 Do what you can to get close to value